WHAT IS THE CHALLENGE?

 FOUNDATIONAL SUCCESSES FROM PHASE 1 (2020 – 2022)

-In the first phase of our work to achieve our 3 by 30 Sustainability Ambition for Sustainable Homes, we focused on laying the groundwork for meaningful progress.
-We learned that increasing construction efficiency and expanding options for unconventional housing are highly interconnected and have adjusted our Phase 2 action items accordingly.
-We accomplished more than 80 percent of the actions we set out to achieve in the sustainable homes ambition; remaining actions were either rolled into Phase 2 or set aside in favor of more effective tactics.
+In the first phase of our work, we focused on laying the foundation for meaningful progress.
+We learned that increasing construction efficiency and expanding options for unconventional housing are highly interconnected and adjusted our next phase of tactics accordingly.
+We accomplished more than 80 percent of the actions we set out to achieve in the Sustainable Homes ambition; remaining actions were rolled into Phase 2 or set aside in favor of more effective tactics.

 KEY ACCOMPLISHMENTS